-- Conclusions are formed by your focus and function statements.
+- 1. Conclusions are formed by your focus and function statements (or the Core Affirmation).
 In the conclusion of the sermon, did you say and do what you set out to say and do?
-Does the conclusion cohere with the theological aim of the sermon? - Conclusions Conclude: If your meaning has not been heard before now [the conclusion], it is too late for it to be heard now.
+Does the conclusion cohere with the theological aim/claim of the sermon? - 2.
+Conclusions conclude.
+If your meaning has not been heard before now [the conclusion], it is too late for it to be heard now.
 Know your conclusion before you write the sermon.
-Know your destination before you begin your journey. - Conclusions Fulfill Purpose: Does the sermon do what it intends to do?
-Conclusions cohere with Focus and Function.
+Know your destination before you begin your journey. - 3.
+Conclusions fulfill purpose.
+Does the sermon do what it intends to do?
+Conclusions cohere with focus and function.
 Conclusions achieve the anticipated climax.
-Conclusions are governed by your intentions. - Affect a Closure: When you get to the end of your sermon, stop.
+Conclusions are governed by your intentions. - 4.
+Affect a closure.
+When you get to the end of your sermon, stop.
 When you arrive at your destination, park your car.
 The sermon needs to end!
-Therefore, use direct, simple, concrete language. - Build Connections to Response.
+Therefore, use direct, simple, concrete language. - 5.
+Build connections to response.
 Be direct and personal.
 Convince people that the message is related to them.
 Be passionate that the theology of the sermon matters.
 Be hopeful and expectant.
-Trust the people to do right. - Responses May Vary: There is more than one way and one time to respond to a sermon. - AND, most importantly, the conclusion of the sermon is fully alive when the live wire of theology electrifies the words.
-The conclusion is formed by the theological claim of the text.
+Trust the people to do right. - 6.
+Responses may vary.
+There is more than one way and one time to respond to a sermon.